Knitting from the Alps reconstructed

-“The costume as well as architecture illustrate ideas of space and movement — both draw from materials in 2D and together create complex three-dimensional worlds.”
+“The costume as well as architecture illustrate ideas of space and movement — both draw from materials in 2D and together create complex three-dimensional worlds.”— Teresa Mair

 The collection and research has focused on historical textiles and textile archives.
-We have visited different craft museums – Tiroler Volkskunstmuseum in Innsbruck, Vorarlbergmuseum in Bregenz, Textilmuseum in St. Gallen – as well as consulting individuals, books and online platforms.
+We have visited different craft museums – Tiroler Volkskunstmuseum in Innsbruck, Vorarlbergmuseum in Bregenz, Textilmuseum in St. Gallen – and consulted individuals, books and online platforms.

 The first in a series of co-creation workshops just took place in Dietenheim, Germany.
 The next workshop will happen in Innsbruck on July 13, 2018.
 Two more will follow in the coming months.
-To give an insight to the process, open studio times at the Teresa Mair studio in Innsbruck will be announced as well.
+We will shortly announce open studio times at the Teresa Mair studio in Innsbruck, to give an insight to the process.

-More info and workshop registration by email at email@example.com, check out the project website for more info, studio and workshop dates.
+More info and workshop registration by email, check out the project page for more info, studio and workshop dates.

-The project will go on until the end of the year, ending with the presentation of the final collection and exhibition, in Innsbruck and online.
+The project will go on until the end of the year.
+The presentation of the final collection and exhibition will take place in Innsbruck and online.

 Die Vorstricker* is realised with the kind support of aws – Austria Wirtschaftsservice.